Sign In Register

 Safety Score

-Dumont has an average annual temperature of 47°F (8°C).
+Dumont experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 16°F in January while summers reach 73°F in July.
-Annual precipitation is 35.4 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 35.4 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,009 feet.

 Temperature